edrlab/librivox2lpf/README.md

 The three source files have been replaced by a `.lpf` file.

 If you have installed Thorium Reader, you can double-click on this file, select Thorium Reader and the file will directly be played.
-An alternative is to open Thorium Reader and drag&drop the audiobook into its user interface.
+An alternative is to open Thorium Reader and drag&drop the audiobook.